HyakkimaruPY/Hanzi-Reader/README.md

 Suggestions, improvements and bug reports are welcome.

-If you find a problem, have an idea or want to improve the project, feel free to open an issue or contact me.
+If you find a problem, have an idea, or want to improve the project, feel free to open an issue or contact me.

 Please keep the project non-commercial and accessible.